 Evidence that will help prove paralysis claims includes any documentation that details the paralysis suffered and who was liable for it.
 Some examples could include:

-• Your medical records that details your or your loved one’s paralysis and any treatments provided
+- Your medical records that detail your or your loved one’s paralysis and any treatments provided

-• Correspondence between yourself and the institution where you received negligent treatment
+- Correspondence between you and the institution where you received negligent treatment

 If you’re connected with one of our specialist No Win No Fee solicitors, they could help to gather evidence on your behalf.
 To learn more about how to provide evidence, please contact us today.